adamdruppe/arsd/README.md

 ### Authors:

-Thanks go to Nick Sabalausky, Trass3r, Stanislav Blinov, and maartenvd for input and patches.
+Thanks go to Nick Sabalausky, Trass3r, Stanislav Blinov, ketmar, and maartenvd for input and patches.

 # Newer writeup: